Visa Traveler

 • You have strong ties with your country

-• You have the obligation to return back to your country after your UK trip
+• You have the obligation to return to your country after your UK trip

 If you cannot obtain a leave approval letter, have your employer at least mention your leave details in the employment letter.